ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 - ``noBarcode_noUMI``
 - ``other``

+..note

+   - For seCLIP use an ``eCLIP`` experiment_type.
-Use an ENCODE preset when the UMI has already been removed from the read and stored in its name.
-Use noBarcode_noUMI when neither barcode nor UMI sequence remains.
-Use ``other`` when defining the barcode and UMI arrangement manually.
+   - Use an ``ENCODE`` preset when the UMI has already been removed from the read and stored in its name.
+   - Use ``noBarcode_noUMI`` when neither barcode nor UMI sequence remains.
+   - Use ``other`` when defining the barcode and UMI arrangement manually.

 .. figure:: ../CLIP_types.png
-   :width: 600
+   :width: 200
    :align: center
    :alt: Common barcode and UMI arrangements